TheRakib/todolistnode/README.md

 * Everything should be uploaded to Git as it develops
 * There should be pagination for different pages
 * Users should be able to sort todos by date

+Used in this project: Nodemon, Express, Mongoose, EJS, Dotenv

+Order:
+- Setup basic structure using folders for views, models, routes, public assets like css.
+- Use gitignore on .env and node_modules.
+- Connect to MongoDB using mongoose.
+- Create branch develop, from which all other branches will start.